paivagio/CliNTREc/README.md

 ```

 ### 5. Cohort selection
 The cohort selection system can be run directly by a previously structured XML file or can be added in the **Eligibility Criteria Extraction** pipeline by appending the `-s True` parameter to the end of the command.
+At the end you will find a text file in your output folder containing the ID of all selected pacients.

 #### Direct method
 ```bash